 Create a Goo

 Some of the best celebrity goos come from the players!
 Use the creation form below to make your own goos for other players to solve.
-You'll earn 100 points in The Pagoda for each submission that gets published.
-You cannot solve your own goos.
+You'll earn points for each submission that gets published just as if you had solved it.

 Some tips for faster publication and better goos: